jhkette/lbsme/README.md

 src

---actions  - (function that run server side - such as the handleLogin functions)
+--actions  - (function that run server side - such as the handleLogin functions) note. server actions are sequential (if multiple are called togethor) and next api routes can run in parallel.
+So next api routes are better for more complex, chained calls but for what I am doing I feel server actions are fine.

 --apollo - (set ups apollo client - which is used to run and then cache graphql queries)